+Risk Appetite Statements by Risk Type and Disposition

+www.uss.co.uk USS Risk supplement 2020

+Risk Management Supplement continued

-Risk appetite statements by risk type and disposition Risk Framework Risk management processes The image below represents the processes which combine to form the risk management lifecycle used at USS:
+Risk management processes

+The image to the right represents the risk management lifecycle used at USS.
 USS has implemented risk management processes to identify, measure, manage and monitor risks across the business.

 Risks are identified on an ongoing basis through business change programmes, business-as-usual activity and from consideration of emerging risks.
 Risks are measured regularly using prospective and retrospective indicators, which are reviewed by the first and second lines of defence before being reported to the relevant risk governance and oversight committees.

 Risks are managed using mitigating actions which include controls, as well as actions to transfer or avoid risk.

-Risk monitoring and reporting is implemented through several tools including "risk registers", "event logs" and "assurance maps".
-The latter have been developed collaboratively by each of the three lines of defence, to monitor the state of the control environment in relation to key business processes.
-These assurance maps are supplemented by the planning and delivery of a risk-based "assurance programme" undertaken by the Compliance and Internal Audit functions.
+Risk monitoring and reporting is implemented through several tools including "risk registers", "risk event logs" and "assurance maps", which combine metrics from all three lines of defence to assess the health of key processes.
+Assurance maps are supplemented by a risk-based "assurance programme" undertaken by the Compliance and Internal Audit functions.

+USS risk management approach

+Risk governance

-Risk governance Effective risk governance starts with clear roles, responsibilities and delegations.
-USS combines these with specific policies, business standards and risk committees.
-For risk management to be effective it is important that the roles and responsibilities of all those involved are defined unambiguously and in accordance with the "three lines of defence" model.
+Effective risk governance starts with clear roles, responsibilities and delegations, combined with policies, standards and risk committees.
 The trustee board of directors has primary responsibility for the group's risk management framework, but delegates the day-to-day activities associated with this.

-For example, the board delegates (within well-defined parameters) the responsibility for risk management in respect of the Scheme's investment activity to USS's subsidiary, USS Investment Management Ltd. Both the Group CEO of USS Ltd and the CEO of USS Investment Management are responsible for risk management within their legal entities and have established executive risk committees to review and monitor the effectiveness of internal control and risk management systems.
+For example, the board delegates (within well-defined parameters) the responsibility for risk management in respect of the Scheme's investment activity to USS's subsidiary, USS Investment Management Ltd.

+Both the Group CEO of USS Ltd and the CEO of USS Investment Management are responsible for risk management within their legal entities and have established executive risk committees to review and monitor the effectiveness of internal control and risk management systems.

 The Group Risk Committee was established by the Group CEO to oversee risk management across the Group.
 The USS Investment Management Risk Committee is responsible for overseeing the risks associated with investment strategy and investment processes.

-In addition there are two non-executive committees chaired by independent external experts that are charged with risk oversight across USS.
+In addition, there are two nonexecutive committees chaired by independent external experts that are charged with risk oversight across USS.

 These are the Audit Committee and the USS Investment Management Audit, Risk and Compliance Committee.

+USS Risk supplement 2020

-Risk Monitoring Risk owners in the business are responsible for identifying and managing risks, enforcing risk management policies in their areas of responsibility and escalating risk issues promptly to senior management and the appropriate risk oversight functions.
+Risk owners in the business are responsible for identifying and managing risks, enforcing risk management policies in their areas of responsibility and escalating risk issues promptly to senior management and the appropriate risk oversight functions.

-3 Monitoring of key risk indicators Key risk indicators (KRIs) are used to monitor risk levels relative to the board's risk appetite.
+3 Monitoring of key risk indicators

+Key risk indicators (KRIs) are used to monitor risk levels relative to the board's risk appetite.
 Some of the most important KRIs include DB deficit measurement and projection indicators, investment risk indicators and risk event monitoring indicators.
 Examples of some of these are shown in this section.